Determine the currently protected area

 The Kenya polygon is selected.

-- In the results, right-click Kenya and click Zoom To.
+- Right-click Kenya and choose Zoom To.

 The map zooms to Kenya.